dfault-user/Spectre/SERVICES.md

 	Test = ExampleService.Test
 }

-return ExampleService -- All services are modules
+return ExampleService -- All services are ModuleScripts
 ```

 To break it down, Spectre services are three things: